koor-tech/handbook.koor.tech/docs/handbook/performance-metrics-and-evaluation.md

 #### Written Warning

 A Written Warning is used to bring attention to new or ongoing deficiencies in conduct and/or performance issues.
 The intent is to define the seriousness of the situation to encourage immediate corrective action.
 On a zoom meeting, the manager will inform the team member that they will be receiving a written warning.
 The Warning will identify development areas/gaps, outline what success looks like, and specific action/deliverables and due dates.
-This letter must then be sent to the team member and to \[insert group email\].
+This letter must then be sent to the team member and to [peopleops@koor.tech](mailto:peopleops@koor.tech).

 As noted above, after receipt of a Warning, the team member will have an opportunity to discuss jointly with their manager and CEO.